-We are Tseshaht [Ts’ishaa7ath]
+We are the c̓išaaʔatḥ

-The Tseshaht First Nation is a vibrant community with an active and progressive natural resources-based economy.
-We are proud of our culture and work as a community to preserve our traditional values and the teachings.
+We are the c̓išaaʔatḥ (sis sha ahtah or Tseshaht) a vibrant community with an active and progressive natural resources-based economy.
+We are one of the 14 Nations that make up the Nuu-chah-nulth [Nootka] people of western Vancouver Island.
+We are proud of our culture and work as a community to preserve our traditional values and teachings.

-Our late King Adam Shewish, great-grandfather Chief Haayuupinuulh [born c.1830] was the King of the Tseshaht when mum-ulth-ne settlement started in the Alberni Valley.
-His name, meaning “getter of ten (whales)” signified his status as a prominent chief, including his King’s right to hunt whales.
+Our ownership of land is based on the Nuu-chah-nulth laws of hahuułi or ha-houlthee, which means the territory of a nation under the stewardship of a hawilth (King).
+This position was hereditary as the senior representative of the spiritual bloodline most closely linked to our chronicle of creation.
+Our most recent King was Adam Shewish, a traditionally trained hawilth, who passed away in 1990.
+His great-grandfather Chief Haayuupinuuł or haa-you-pinulth, (born c.1830) was the King of the Tseshaht when European settlement started in the Alberni Valley.
+His name meaning “getter of ten (whales)” signified his status as a prominent chief, including his King’s right to hunt whales.

-Tseshaht Tutuupata, the plural of tupaati, refers to the hereditary privileges or prerogatives that governed the ownership and use of practically everything of value in Tseshaht society.
-These included resources like rivers, fish trap sites, and plant gathering sites, as well as intellectual property resources like
+The ownership and use of these lands and practically everything of value in Tseshaht society were governed by tutuupata (the plural of tupaati), a complex set of hereditary privileges or prerogatives.
+Tutuupata instructed the ways in which both economic resources like rivers, fish trap sites, and plant gathering sites, as well as intellectual property resources like

-names, ceremonial songs, dances, and regalia.
-Tutuupata determined rank in Tseshaht society, and were inherited within a family.
+names, ceremonial songs, dances, and regalia should be owned and utilized.
+Tutuupata determined rank in Tseshaht society and were inherited within a family.

 Tseshaht Seasonal Round

 base.
-This meant that in late winter and early spring the Tseshaht travelled to their “outside” tupaati to utilize the resources of these traditional sites such as sea mammals, halibut, rockfish and salmon and procurement areas in Barkley Sound.
-As the seasons changed, the resources changed, and the Tseshaht moved back to their “inside” tupaati, following the salmon up Alberni Inlet to the Somass River.
+This meant that in late winter and early spring the Tseshaht travelled to their “outside” tupaati to utilize the resources of these traditional sites and procurement areas in Barkley Sound.
+These included sea mammals, halibut, rockfish and salmon.
+Resources changed along with the seasons and the Tseshaht moved back to their “inside” tu– paati, following the salmon up Alberni Inlet to the Somass River.